iAvoe/Manual-Subnetting-Notes/README.md

 ### Subnetting relates to network securiy and stability, this is not an abstract.

-# ---Methodology---

 ## Step 1 - Preparations

-### Create "Subnet and wildcard subnet baked.txt" from contant below:
+### Create "Subnet and wildcard subnet baked.txt" from content below:

     Subnet Mask & Wlcd Mask Slash Hosts (minus 2):
     Broadcast .255 and Router .1 takes that 2 off